hmrc/income-tax-mtd-changelog/README.md

 You should now receive an email whenever the changelog is updated.

+### 27 June 2023

+The following changes were deployed into sandbox and production:

+#### cis-deductions-api

+* Updated the `status` query parameter description in the v1.0 API documentation for endpoints:
+  * `Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations`
+  * `Retrieve Income Tax (Self Assessment) End of Period Statement Obligations`

 ### 26 June 2023

 The following changes were deployed into sandbox: